Delicious creamy cheesy vegan cream cheese! This easy recipe is divine spread on bread or crackers and ridiculously close to the ‘real thing’!

-The dried dill is optional and you can switch it out for some fresh chopped chives or dried chives or dried basil or anything you like.
+Dried dill – is optional and you can switch it out for some fresh chopped chives or dried chives or dried basil or anything you like.
 I really love the flavor of the dried dill with this so as soon as I tasted it I was like: this is it!

 Okay, so…I’ll admit I don’t always soak cashews in my recipes.
 This might seem inconsistent and maybe it is.
 But I reckon in this recipe it is important to soak them.